wengandrew/battery-talent-census/README.md

       < 0.05)
    3. We will need to deal with categorial variables and continuous variables.
       I'm sure there are tools to do this
+   4. I'm not sure if this can be fully automated or it should be handled piecemeal

 4. "What affects sentiment?"